bharatsim/BharatSim/documentation.md

 Simulations help an intervention by giving it foresight — it allows administrators and policy-makers to test multiple scenarios without risk of consequences.
 Simulation as a technique has existed for decades.
 Based on the domain, the simulation model has to account for unique factors, and complex dynamics.<br/>
 While differential equation-based models can accommodate the exponential nature of variables, they cannot explain the underlying dynamics and the impact of strategies.
 Also it’s difficult to model what-if and if-what scenarios using differential equations. <br/>
 With an agent-based model, however, a policy maker can model a virtual world.
 A world where agents, representing entities like people, live out daily lives.
 Also called microsimulations, they allow researchers to specify richer details, thus ensuring extremely useful outcomes.<br/>
 For example, In an epidemic model, an individual could catch an infection while traveling in a bus, and a policy maker could subsequently propose decongesting public transport.
 A simulation model ought to capture this fact.
-But, equation-based models cannot process a diverse demography exhibiting a wide range of behaviors.
+But, equation-based models cannot process a diverse demography exhibiting a wide range of behaviours.

 ## Setup Requirements and Installation
 1. Prerequisites